lulujianjie/robust-single-accelerometer-based-activity-recognition-using-modified-recurrence-plot/README.md

 0. [Tiny ResNet](#tinyresnet)

 ### Update (Dec 14)
-We compared a new baseline LSTM-FCN, whose accuarcy is slightly lower than our method.
-We redesigned a tiny classification model and now it can predict very fast (100 5s-block samples for 6s+ on GPU).
-As always, we welcome any questions, suggestions, requests or bug-reports.
+We redesigned a tiny classification model and now it can predict very fast (100x5s samples for 6.8s+ on GPU).
+As always, we welcome any questions, suggestions or bug-reports.

 ### Introduction